 \section{Acknowledgements}

-The authors are grateful to Matthew Golden for pointing out the origin of the spurious term that was identified in the Navier-Stokes equation.
-This material is based on work supported by the National Science Foundation under Grants No.~CMMI-1725587 and CMMI-2028454.
+This material is based on work supported by the National Science Foundation under Grants No.~CMMI-1725587 and CMMI-2028454 and the Air Force Office of Scientific Research under grant FA9550-19-1-0005.
+D.R.G. was also supported by the NSF Graduate Research Fellowship Program.